 Teraco Selected as Microsoft Azure ExpressRoute Connectivity Partner

-Teraco Data Environments, Africa’s largest neutral data centre, today announced it will be a Microsoft Azure ExpressRoute Connectivity partner, providing clients high performance private network connections to Microsoft Azure and other Microsoft Cloud Services.
-Teraco will be one of the first companies to offer access to the Microsoft Azure ExpressRoute sites in Africa, when Azure becomes generally available in 2018.
+Teraco Data Environments, Africa’s largest neutral data centre, today announced it will be a Microsoft Azure ExpressRoute Connectivity partner, providing clients with high-performance private network connections to Microsoft Azure and other Microsoft Cloud Services.
+Teraco will be one of the first companies to offer access to the Microsoft Azure ExpressRoute sites in Africa when Azure becomes generally available in 2018.
 Clients will be able to connect directly to Azure ExpressRoute via the Teraco Cloud Exchange in both Johannesburg and Cape Town.

 Reliable and predictable network performance are essential ingredients for the successful implementation of a hybrid cloud strategy, as applications are expected to seamlessly operate between private and public cloud environments.
 Research from IDG Connect has shown that while organisations want to benefit from the flexibility, scalability and cost savings of the public cloud, they are uneasy about migrating further workloads due to concerns around connectivity, security and application performance.
 Significantly, respondents stated they would move 69% more workloads to the cloud if connectivity and security issues were resolved.